ADVENTURES IN FIGHTWEAR

 Seriousness or solemnity in demeanor or treatment.

 Seriousness in bearing or manner; dignity.

 Now.
 You may think WARPATH is just a cute name I happened upon as clickbait.
-It's not cute when a word can sum up your life.
+It's not cute when a word can sum up your existence.
 You may think I thought up a cute nickname for myself to match my cutely named fightwear business.
-But you'd be wrong.
+You'd be wrong.

 I'm just one of those people that no matter how friendly I think I am or was, others don't experience me that way.
 It's my cross to bear.
 And so, after years of not comprehending or accepting that about myself, it was time to re-evaluate the truth and accept it.

 Life starts in Lezard.
 I was about to turn 19 years old when the first person called me "Aggro".
-I was so discombobulated (taken aback) I clean froze instead of engaging him in a confrontation.
+I was so discombobulated (or taken aback) I clean froze instead of engaging him in a confrontation.
 We'll call him "Tomcat".
-I was living in a men's residence as a first year student where everyone had nickname, he was also a resident but not of the same house.
-He was visiting my housemates who were his friends and we were having a laugh when Tomcat decided to tease me with a broom from accross the table.
-Just as I lost my temper and was about to grab the broom (and beat him with it!) he burst out lauging and exclaimed "AGGRO!".
+I was living in a men's residence as a first year student where everyone had nickname, he was also a resident but not of the same house and was visiting my housemates who were his friends.
+We were all having a laugh when Tomcat decided to tease me with a broom from across the table.
+Just as I lost my temper and was about to grab the broom (and beat him with it!) he burst out laughing and exclaimed "AGGRO!".
 I wanted to argue but couldn't, I WAS infuriated at that moment, I didn't think it was THAT evident.
 I had hardly moved.
-And that's how the moniker came to be.
+But that's how the moniker came to be.
 And I HATED it!